-Depending on your need, they provide various plans.
-The best part is you can custom your volume-based pricing.
+Depending on your needs, they provide various plans.
+The best part is you can customize your volume-based pricing.

 Here’s how the first page of the funnel looked like:

-Similar to NP Digital funnel, this company also uses an application form to collect customer information. based on the payments that you need to collect, so they will provide the plan that is suitable for your company.
+Like NP Digital funnel, this company also uses an application form to collect customer information.
+Based on the payments that you need to collect, they will provide a suitable plan for your company.

-Suppose if people filled the form but don’t make a purchase, Gocardless could re-targeting them on Facebook, or Google ads, send email follow-up or even make a sales call.
+Suppose if people filled the form but didn’t make a purchase, Gocardless could re-target them on Facebook or Google ads, send email follow-up, or even make a sales call.

 Rob Cuesta is the owner of a publishing company for business professionals.
 He uses a simple lead funnel to collect leads and generate sales online.